Open vs. Closed Mortgage in Canada (2026): What's the Difference?

 How to choose

 Ask one question: am I likely to pay this off or break it soon?
-If no — which is true for most buyers — a closed mortgage's lower rate saves you money, and your annual prepayment privileges give you enough flexibility.
-If yes — you're selling shortly or a windfall is coming — the open mortgage's no-penalty freedom can be worth the higher rate.
-For many "in-between" cases, a closed mortgage with strong prepayment privileges, or a shorter closed term, is the sweet spot.
+If the answer is no — true for most buyers — a closed mortgage's lower rate saves you money, and your annual prepayment privileges give you plenty of flexibility to pay down faster.
+If the answer is yes — you're selling shortly, a windfall is on its way, or you only need short-term financing — the open mortgage's no-penalty freedom can easily justify the higher rate.
+For many "in-between" cases the sweet spot is a closed mortgage with generous prepayment privileges, or a shorter closed term that lines up with when you expect your situation to change.

 Don't overpay for flexibility you won't use

 The most common mistake is choosing open "just in case."
-The rate premium is real and usually outweighs the value of flexibility you never use — especially since closed mortgages already allow generous penalty-free prepayments.
-If your only worry is breaking early to chase a better rate, compare that scenario in should you break your mortgage to refinance.
-And remember there's never a penalty at renewal.
+The rate premium is real and usually dwarfs the value of flexibility you never end up using — especially since closed mortgages already allow generous penalty-free prepayments.
+If your only worry is breaking early to chase a better rate, remember that a closed break penalty is a one-time cost you can model in advance, whereas an open premium is a cost you pay every single month.
+And keep in mind there is never a penalty at the end of your term: at mortgage renewal you can pay off, switch lenders, or renew freely.
+Not sure which fits your timeline?
+Ask Maya or contact our team.

 Frequently asked questions